in28minutes/SpringMvcStepByStep/README.md

 - Step12.md : First Spring Controller
 - Step13.md	: Displaying a View - View Resolver
 - Step14.md	: Understand a Little Bit of Theory Behind Spring MVC

+##Exercises
+- Split TodoController into different Controllers
+- Use same TodoController for both updates and new todo